ZhimingZhou/zhimingzhou.github.io/index.md

 Zhiming has a broad interest in machine learning and deep learning, and he prefers fundamental and theoretical research.
 Currently, he holds a special interest in the optimization and generalization of deep neural networks and GANs.
 As a long-term goal, Zhiming would like to contribute to the foundation of artificial intelligence and artificial general intelligence.

-Zhiming is going to be an assistant professor at the Department of Computer Science, School of Information Management and Engineering, [Shanghai University of Finance and Economics](http://english.sufe.edu.cn/).
+Zhiming is going to be an assistant professor at the Department of Computer Science, [Shanghai University of Finance and Economics](http://english.sufe.edu.cn/).

 ## Documents & Links